SakisPap/scalable-processing-of-dominance-based-queries/README.md

 * Scala plugin
 * SBT

-For the execution you may use spark-shell directly, but it is recommended to lunch the program via the Intellij IDE
+For the execution you may use spark-shell directly, but it is recommended to launch the program via the Intellij IDE

 You can source the same datasets as the once used in the benchmark [HERE](https://drive.google.com/drive/folders/1qoeabD-O3pOwUuctfors7V73vOgIRGtl?usp=sharing) (be mindful of the relative path you use during import!)